Mangalam03/Mangalam03/README.md

-- 👋 Hi, I’m @Mangalam03
+- 👋 Hi, I’m @Gayathri
 - 👀 I’m interested in Cloud technology...
 - 🌱 I’m currently learning AWS and devops...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Mangalam Kannan @ linkedin
+- 📫 How to reach me ...www.linkedin.com/in/gayathrikannan03

 <!---
 Mangalam03/Mangalam03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.